-Even when we do all the “right” things like practice yoga, eat healthfully, and get enough zzz's, the secret to happiness can feel elusive.
+Even when we do all the “right” things like practice yoga, eat healthfully, and get enough zzz’s, the secret to happiness can feel elusive.
 Here to help is Bo Forbes, a clinical psychologist, author, and yoga and mindfulness teacher with training in stress management, biopsychology, and behavioral medicine.
 In her YJ mini-series, Happiness Toolkit, Forbes will share “tiny two-minute tools” for finding happiness, based in simple, science-backed methods.
-Plus, don't miss her workshops at YJ LIVE San Francisco, Jan.
-13-16—enroll now.
+(Plus, don’t miss her workshops at Yoga Journal LIVE New York, April 19-22, 2018—sign up now.)

 Happiness is a mind-body endeavor, and the gateway into a healthier mind-body connection is through the autonomic nervous system.
 Our modern lifestyle pushes the nervous system into overdrive.
 Today’s nervous system has to contend with email, apps, video chats and selfies.
 It doesn’t differentiate between a woolly mammoth and the pressure to get more followers on Instagram.
 Even if we’re used to it, the onslaught of information we process on a daily basis can trigger a toxic surge of chemical messengers, such as cortisol, which sends the nervous system into overdrive.